FAQ | America's Rifle Challenge

 I train often, taking courses at major training centers across the nation.
 How will participating in ARC events improve my marksmanship development?

-Participating in a monthly local club ARC level 1 event can help improve and maintain your skills, and hold you to a measurable standard.
+Participating in a monthly local club ARC Level 1 event can help improve and maintain your skills and hold you to a measurable standard.
 You’ll be able to track your performance more often, test firearm configuration or ammunition changes, and compete against your own scores or with friends.

 How do I become a Range Officer to volunteer to support ARC Matches?

-A level 1 event can be safely and effectively hosted by clubs and ranges that offer traditional shooting sports.
+A Level 1 event can be safely and effectively hosted by clubs and ranges that offer traditional shooting sports.

 I’d like to know more about the Distinguished Action Rifle program.
 Where can I find additional information?